VMatrix1900/draft-bgp-fs-edge-service-metadata/draft-yi-idr-bgp-fs-edge-service-metadata.md

 ## Metadata Path Attribute TLV

-The Metadata Path Attribute TLV is the same as defined in {{I-D.ietf-idr-5g-edge-service-metadata}}.
+The Metadata Path Attribute TLV is the same as defined in {{I-D.ietf-idr-5g-edge-service-metadata}}, including the following three sub-TLVs:

+1. Site Preference Index sub-TLV indicates the preference to choose the site.
+2. Capacity Index sub-TLV indicates the capability of a site.
+One Edge Site can be at full capacity, reduced capacity, or completely out of service.
+3. Load Measurement sub-TLV indicates the load level of the site.

 ## Aggregated Metric Path Attribute TLV {#metadata}